Introductory Credit Card Offers

 Purchase Rate Offers

 Some cards may offer lowered interest rates on purchases for an introductory period.
-This means that purchases made during this period will attract a lower than normal interest rate, helping you to save money if you accrue interest.
+This means that purchases made during this period will attract a lower than normal interest rate.

 Again, be aware of what the rate will revert to at the end of the introductory period.
 Sometimes cards that offer low rates to start off may revert to higher-than-normal rates when the introductory period finishes.